 1- One-year action plan - Raise awareness and start reducing the emissions 1-1.
 Councils: lead by example 1-1.6.
-Reduce solid wast 1-1.6.
 Reduce solid waste 1-1.6.1.
 Compost Description Kitchen caddies are available in the kitchens in order to reduce the organic waste going to landfill and then the methane emissions.
 We communicate to the staff about compost and engage them in using the kitchen caddies provided.
 Project management Climate Change Advisor - Mélanie Barthe Regional Zero Waste advisor - Jo Dean Time frame 2019 - ongoing Key Performance Indicator Every kitchen has a caddy that is emptied in a compost bin.